davidedsams/gov-reps-app/READMEEE.md

 ## Project Description

 A website for people who want to find out more about who their government representatives are and what government is doing in their lives.
+The user enters their location and is presented detailed and easy to understand information regarding their government.

 ## Wireframes